Schedule Policy/Career Is Now in Effect (March 2026)

 - Publicly promoting agency or administration policies through media or social media

-Line employees who implement policy (a Border Patrol agent enforcing immigration law, for example) are excluded.
+Line employees who implement policy — a Border Patrol agent enforcing immigration law, for example — are excluded.
 The rule targets the layer above: the people who write the rules, not the people who follow them.

 What You Lose vs. What You Keep

-This is the part that matters most.
 Not everything goes away.

 Gone